carpentries-incubator/gap-lesson/episodes/06-attributes.md

 - "Using debugging tools"
 keypoints:
 - "_Positional_ objects may accumulate information about themselves during their lifetime."
-- "This means that next time the stored information may be retrieved at zero costs."
+- "This means that next time the stored information may be retrieved at zero cost."
-- "_Methods_ are bunches of functions; the _method selection_ will choose the most efficient method based on the type of all arguments."
+- "_Methods_ are bunches of functions; GAP's _method selection_ will choose the most efficient method based on the type of all arguments."
 - "'No-method-found' is a special kind of error with useful debugging tools helping to understand it."
 ---

 > ## Which function is faster?
 >
 > Try to repeatedly calculate `AvgOrdOfGroup(M11)` and `AvgOrdOfCollection(M11)`
 > and compare runtimes.
-Do this for new copy of `M11` and for the one for which
+Do this for a new copy of `M11` and for the one for which
 > this parameter has already been observed.
 What do you observe?
 {: .callout}